 It’s been a long semester and you can’t wait to be finished with another year of school.
 Warmer weather is calling, and you probably have big plans for the summer.

 While you’ve worked hard throughout the year to get to where you are, it can be tempting to try to slide through your finals, procrastinate, or stressfully cram last-minute studying in.
 However, to end with solid final grades, make all your hard work worth it, and ensure that you’ve retained everything you learned this semester, you should strive to finish your semester strong.

 Three tips for finishing your semester strong

 When you are setting aside time to study, think through the times of day that you learn best.
+If you are highly productive in the morning then plan on waking up and starting your day with a quick study session, or if you are a night owl make sure to plan your sleep schedule accordingly to mesh well with your study schedule!
 Prioritize getting a good night’s sleep and eating a healthy breakfast so that your mind is ready to absorb all the necessary information.

 It’s best to study in 40-minute increments with breaks in between.
 Having multiple different studying methods can also help as you switch between different exams that you are studying for.

 As you begin your study time, ramp up by reading notes, creating your own study guide a couple days before the exam, and writing down any important facts, formulas, etc.